 4.2.1.
 Upon arrival to Station ALOHA, the sediment traps will be deployed (Sect.
 4.2.2).
-After the sediment trap deployment is complete, one 200-m CTD cast and one 1000-m CTD cast will be conducted before deploying the Primary Productivity array (Sect.
+After the sediment trap deployment is complete, one 1000 m CTD cast will be conducted before deploying the Primary Productivity array (Sect.
 4.2.3).
 These operations will be followed by a near-bottom CTD cast.